James v. United States (2007)

 James v.
 United States, 550 U.S. 192 (2007), is a decision by the Supreme Court of the United States that held that attempted burglary could serve as a predicate felony under the federal Armed Career Criminal Act (ACCA), which provided that a person convicted of being a felon in possession of a firearm with three prior convictions for either serious drug offenses or violent felonies must be sentenced to a mandatory minimum 15-year prison term.

 Background

-Alphonso James pleaded guilty to one count of being a felon in possession of a firearm and admitted having three prior felony convictions, including one for attempted burglary of a dwelling under Florida law.
+Alphonso James pleaded guilty to one count of being a felon in possession of a firearm and admitted to having three prior felony convictions, including one for attempted burglary of a dwelling under Florida law.
 The Government argued for the mandatory 15-year sentence available under the Armed Career Criminal Act because the attempted burglary count is a "violent felony" under the ACCA.
 The district court and the Eleventh Circuit agreed.
 James asked the U.S. Supreme Court to review the case, and it agreed to do so.